syn-ce/OS/README.md

 -   We have to touch every wagon at least once
 -   Whenever there is only one wagon with a specific number, we do not have a choice
--   Whenever there are multiple wagons with a specific number, we only have a choice if these wagons are not all positioned on the parking-rail or all on the switching rail
+-   Whenever there are multiple wagons with a specific number, we only have a choice if these wagons are not all positioned on the parking-rail or all on the siding rail
 -   Whenever we can remove a wagon (a wagon with the current number) without moving any other wagons, we should do so
 -   Whenever we have to choose between the rails and pick one, we have to then remove _all_ wagons with the current value from that rail before moving on to the other rail in order to not move wagons unnecessarily
 -   Furthermore, whenever we remove all wagons with a specific value from a rail, the last wagon which will be moved from that rail before moving on to the next value will be a wagon of that specific value (i.e. we shall only go up to the last wagon with that specific value in order to not make unnecessary moves)